Holiday from Home: Write and Send a Postcard

 3. Send it!

-If you’d like to send your postcard to a loved one through the post, don’t forget to add their address and fix a stamp.
+To send your postcard to a loved one through the post, don’t forget to add their address and fix a stamp.
 If you’re hoping for a message back, you might want to pop your address on there too.
 Want some extra tips?
 Read a handy step-by-step guide by Curator Georgina on how to write a postcard on our blog.

 Postcard inspiration